 For participants registered for Level I Kingian Nonviolence Training or the 3-Day Kingian Nonviolence Introduction – if you will be staying on campus and using the university residence halls, we recommend arriving on campus on Sunday, the day before the Summer Institute begins.

-Report to the office in Browning Residence Hall for overnight guest registration.
+Report to the office in Eddy Hall for overnight guest registration.
 Staff are available for check-in, room assignments and key pick up between the hours of 7AM and midnight.

 Registration and Check-in for Level I Kingian Nonviolence Training and Kingian 3-Day Introduction Training is from 8:00AM – 8:45AM on Monday at the Multicultural Center.
 Training begins at 9:00AM in the Hardge Forum.